Button — Smart UI JavaScript API

 Default value

-<smart-button locale='de'></smart-button>
+<smart-button locale="de"></smart-button>

-const button = document.querySelector('smart-button');
+const el = document.querySelector('smart-button');

-const button = document.querySelector('smart-button');
+const el = document.querySelector('smart-button');

-let locale = button.locale;
+const locale = el.locale;

 A callback function that allows you to define or modify the formatting of messages returned by the Localization Module.
 Use this callback to customize how localized messages are structured or displayed before they are delivered to your application.

-const button = document.querySelector('smart-button');
+const el = document.querySelector('smart-button');

-const button = document.querySelector('smart-button');
+const el = document.querySelector('smart-button');

-let localizeFormatFunction = button.localizeFormatFunction;
+const localizeFormatFunction = el.localizeFormatFunction;

 Defines or retrieves an object containing localized strings for the widget's user interface.
 This property allows you to customize text displayed by the widget for different languages and regions, and works in conjunction with the locale property to ensure proper localization.